 What Whitechapel Road and Pamplona Have in Common

 Walking around the ever-changing Whitechapel, I spotted a nice looking half timbered facade.
-Definitely a Victorian copy I thought, but I wondered about Bombay Grill‘s previous life.
+Definitely a Victorian copy I thought, but I wondered about the Indian buffet restaurant’s previous life.

 Like most things in London, it turned out to have a great story behind it, introducing me to the 19th century East End tradition of Whitechapel Road bullock running.